Jim Gordon (politician): Northern Ontario School of Medicine

-Gordon was a driving force in obtaining a medical school in response to the ongoing challenges of health-care delivery in the north, in particular the shortage of doctors and the difficulties in providing effective health care for rural and aboriginal communities.
+Gordon was a driving force in obtaining a medical school in response to the ongoing challenges of healthcare delivery in the north, in particular the shortage of doctors and the difficulties in providing effective healthcare for rural and aboriginal communities.

 In 1999, the Ontario Ministry of Health and Long-term Care appointed Dr. Robert McKendry to report on physician supply and demand in the province.
 The report gave weight to the view that "the established medical schools had paid insufficient attention to preparing students for rural and northern practice".
 McKendry came to the conclusion that meeting underserviced areas' needs might best be met by building a new medical school.

 In addition to the efforts being made by the university community and medical professionals in the north, Gordon realized that political initiative was required to put pressure on the government of Premier Mike Harris.
 To that end he arranged, on behalf of the Northern Ontario Mayors Coalition, a coalition of the mayors of the five major cities in the north, to meet with Health Minister Elizabeth Witmer to plead their case.
 Witmer agreed to have the government's expert panel receive a proposal from the north, a proposal that laid out a model for an entirely new school.

 However, the expert panel had other ideas, and on February 16, 2001, the Toronto Star published a leaked report that the intention was that Sudbury, Thunder Bay and Windsor would become clinical education campuses, extensions of programmes at existing medical schools.
-Gordon had been quoted, saying, "It's time for us, the councils in the north, to move politically on this," and when the April 2001 Speech from the Throne brought no announcement, Gordon arranged that the Northern Ontario Mayors' Coalition would meet with the Minister of Northern Development and Mines, Dan Newman.
+Gordon had been quoted as saying, "It's time for us, the councils in the north, to move politically on this," and when the April 2001 Speech from the Throne brought no announcement, Gordon arranged that the Northern Ontario Mayors' Coalition would meet with the Minister of Northern Development and Mines, Dan Newman.

 Newman agreed to fund an international symposium in Sudbury.
 Experts from around the world, including Australia, New Mexico, and Finland attended, and on May 17, 2001, Tony Clement, the new Minister of Health, announced in Sudbury a new stand-alone medical school that would specialize in preparing students for northern, rural and remote practice.
 It would be the first medical school to be opened in Canada in over thirty years.

 In October 2001, Harris came to Sudbury to name the implementation management committee with Gordon as chair.
 Its purpose was to develop a business and implementation plan for the school and to communicate with northern communities to establish a vision statement.

 Gordon viewed the establishment of the medical school as his and the North's major political achievement.
 It was the first time the entire North was united and achieved a project of this magnitude.